polywrap/specification/spec/intro/2_Architecture.md

 ### **2: Fetch API at URI**

-[Web3API URIs](../components/Web3API_URI.md) are resolved based on the [Web3API Client](../components/Web3API_Client.md)'s [resolve-uri algorithm](../components/Web3API_Client.md#algorithms-resolve-uri).
+[Web3API URIs](../components/Web3API_URI.md) are resolved based on the [Web3API Client](../components/Web3API_Client.md)'s [URI resolution algorithm](../components/Web3API_Client.md#algorithms-resolve-uri).

-In cases where the URI is being redirected to a [plugin](../components/Web3API_Plugins.md), a new plugin instance is instantiated.
+In cases where the URI is redirected to a [plugin](../components/Web3API_Plugins.md), a new plugin instance is instantiated.

-Otherwise, a [URI resolver](TODO) must be found for the provided [URI authority](TODO).
-This URI resolver is then used to fetch either another URI, or the [Web3API Package's manifest](TODO).
-Upon receiving the manifest, we now know that the current URI resolver also implements the [API resolver]() standard interface.
-Using the API resolver, we are able to fetch the API's schema and WASM modules.
-We now have enough to instantiate the WASM Web3API instance.
+In all other cases, a [URI resolver](TODO) must be found for the provided [URI authority](TODO).
+This resolver is used to fetch another URI or the [Web3API Package's manifest](TODO).
+By providing the manifest, the current URI resolver demonstrates that it implements the [API resolver]() standard interface.
+Using this interface, the API's schema and WASM modules can be fetched.
+This provides enough to instantiate the WASM Web3API instance.

 For example, an ENS domain may resolve to an IPFS hash, which then resolves to a Web3API Package's manifest.
-For a detailed step by step breakdown of how this works, see the [resolve-uri algorithm specification]((../components/Web3API_Client.md#algorithms-resolve-uri)).
+For a detailed step-by-step breakdown of how this works, see the [URI resolution algorithm]((../components/Web3API_Client.md#algorithms-resolve-uri)).

 ### **3: Parse Query & Build Invocations**